Integrated Pico Fighting Board - GP2040CE

 GP2040-CE Open Source Firmware

-The brains of the IPFB is the fantastic GP2040-CE Open Source Firmware.
-It is managed by @TheTrain and all of the important details regarding the firmware, its use and changes can be found on the website: https://gp2040-ce.info/ this website is updated very regularly so I encourage you to check it out for yourself.
+The brains of the IPFB is the GP2040-CE Open Source Firmware.
+Its use and changes can be found on the website: https://gp2040-ce.info/ this website is updated very regularly so I encourage you to check it out for yourself.
 Any information posted here could very well be out dated within a few hours!
 The high points are:

 • The firmware supports PC, MiSTer, Android, Nintendo Switch, PlayStation 3, and PlayStation 4 legacy mode.